cloudfoundry/cf-deployment/PULL_REQUEST_TEMPLATE.md

 - [ ] YES
 - [ ] NO

 ### Does this PR introduce a breaking change?
-Please see definition of breaking change below.
+Please take a moment to read through the examples before answering the question.

-- [ ] YES - please specify
+- [ ] YES - please choose the category from below.
+Feel free to provide additional details.
 - [ ] NO

 > **Types of breaking changes:**
-> - **causes app or operator downtime**
+> 1. **causes app or operator downtime**
+> 2. increases VM footprint of cf-deployment - e.g. new jobs, new add ons, increases # of instances etc.
-> - modifies, deletes or moves the name of a job or instance group in the main manifest
+> 3. modifies, deletes or moves the name of a job or instance group in the main manifest
-> - modifies the name or deletes a property of a job or instance group in the main manifest
+> 4. modifies the name or deletes a property of a job or instance group in the main manifest
-> - changes the name of credentials in the main manifest
+> 5. changes the name of credentials in the main manifest
-> - requires out-of-band manual intervention on the part of the operator
+> 6. requires out-of-band manual intervention on the part of the operator
-> - modifies the ops-file path, changes the type, changes the values or removes ops-files from the followning folders
+> 7. modifies the ops-file path, changes the type, changes the values or removes ops-files from the followning folders
 >    - `./operations/` or `./operations/experimental`
 >    - `./addons`
 >    - `./backup-and-restore/`